Bribery

 Sentences Relative to the Guideline Range

-• The average guideline minimum and average sentence imposed have fluctuated over the past five years.
+• The average guideline minimum has fluctuated and average sentence imposed remained steady over the past five years.

 1 Bribery offenses include cases in which the offender was sentenced under §2C1.1 or §2C1.2 (Offering, Giving, or Receiving a Bribe; Extortion Under Color of Official Right; Fraud Involving the Deprivation of the Intangible Right to Honest Services of Public Officials; Conspiracy to Defraud by Interference with Governmental Functions or Offering, Giving, Soliciting, or Receiving a Gratuity).